Code-Institute-Submissions/Pretro-MS3_Travelbook_AprResub/README.md

 10. As a user, i want to comment other members travel stories so that i can follow up others stories and compare with mine stories.

-11. As a User, i want to chat with other members so that i can communicate with them.
+11. As a User, i want to chat with other members so we can advise each other on destinations.

 ## __The purpose of the travel journal is to :__